zImfastr/LightNvimConfig/README.md

 ### LSP:

-currently there are 5 lsps configured, tutorial on adding new ones is coming:
+currently there are 5 lsp's configured, tutorial on adding new ones is coming:

 - Python (Pyright, PYLSP)